Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: Introduction

-\yi{ Aforementioned methods answer the \textit{binary/worst-case} question of whether there exists any safety violation in the presence of extreme perturbations/attacks.
-They do not, however, provide an \textit{overall} understanding of how safe the DRL policy is whenever a violation can be found locally (in line with the insight gained from evaluating Deep Learning (DL) classifiers \cite{webb2018statistical,wangUAI21oxford}).
-In this regard, we introduce a reliability metric based on the \textit{probabilistic} notion of proportions of safety violations in the global input space representing the environment and formulated by the \gls{OP}.
+Motivated by the question of whether local reachability verification can be extended to answer broader questions of system-level or model-wise reliability, we introduce a reliability metric based on the probabilistic notion of proportions of safety violations in the global input space.
 Furthermore, most DRL algorithms are explored and learned in simulation environments for, e.g., efficiency and cost considerations.
-However, the gap between simulated and real environments may lead to violation of the safety property set in simulation.
-Observation in the simulation environment is assumed as an accurate and unbiased signal, which is an unacceptably strong assumption in safety critical context.
-To this end, we proposed a novel two-level verification framework to assess the reliability of DRL algorithms: i) at the local level of an initial state, reachability analysis tools are utilised to generate safety verification evidence that are interval based trajectories starting from an initial state; ii) at the global level, we borrow ideas from software reliability engineering to model the distribution of initial states as the \gls{OP} (representing all possible operational scenarios), and then aggregate local safety evidence according to the OP to statistically estimate the overall reliability. }
+However, the gap between simulated and real environments may lead to a violation of the safety property set in the simulation.
+Observation in the simulation environment is assumed to be an accurate and unbiased signal, which is an unacceptably strong assumption in a safety-critical context. \RR{To this end, we propose a novel two-level verification framework to assess the reliability of DRL algorithms: i) At the local level, tools for reachability analysis are used to generate evidence supporting safety verification, manifesting as interval-based\footnote{Unlike traditional point-based sampling methods, which verify only a single initial point and, consequently, a single trajectory at any given time, the interval-based approach enables the simultaneous verification of multiple initial points that fall within a specified interval.} results. ii) At the global level, we borrow ideas from software reliability engineering to model the distribution of initial states as the OP\footnote{The \gls{OP} is a representation of a distinct set of tasks that a component or system performs \cite{musa1993operational}.
+These tasks may be influenced by user behaviour during interactions with the component or system.
+The profile also includes the probabilities associated with the occurrence of each task.} (representing the distribution of all possible operational scenarios), and then aggregate local safety evidence according to the OP to statistically estimate the overall reliability.}

 The main contributions of this paper include: